verbb/formie/docs/forms/multi-site.md

 - **One layout for all enabled sites.** The field tree, handles, pages, conditions, integrations, and captcha settings are canonical.
 Every site that has the form enabled runs the same structure.
 You cannot give the French site an extra field that the English site does not have, or reorder pages on one site only, using site overrides alone.
 - **Per-site differences are mostly text.** Secondary sites store sparse overrides for labels, messages, and similar copy.
 The database does not hold a full duplicate of the form per site.
-- **Handles stay consistent.** A field is always `yourName` (or whatever you set on the primary site), because submissions, integrations, notifications, and templates all rely on stable handles across sites.
+- **Handles stay consistent.** A field is always `yourName` (or whatever you set on the source site), because submissions, integrations, notifications, and templates all rely on stable handles across sites.
 - **Availability is group-level, not per form.** Whether a form exists on a site is controlled by the [form group](/forms/form-groups) **Site Policy**, not a “Sites” tab on the form itself.
 That part *does* line up with Craft’s mental model — Formie toggles `elements_sites` rows so a form can be enabled on Site A and disabled on Site B — but the *content* model is not entry-style.

 That design matches how forms are usually used in multi-site projects: the same enquiry or checkout flow everywhere, with translated labels and messages, not a completely different form definition per locale.
 When you do need something structurally different, the supported paths are **separate forms** (each scoped to the right sites via groups) or **[conditions](/forms/conditions)** to show or hide fields — not a second full layout hidden inside one form record.